 The Feel Better Faster Group runs every Friday 2-3pm in the SCC Group Room including outside of term time.

 If you have experienced the death of one or both of your parents (either recently or earlier in your life) and would like to meet with others who have some commonality of experience, you might consider joining this group.

 The primary aim of the group is to reduce the sense of isolation which is often felt by premature loss.
 Prior to the start of the group you will have an individual meeting with Liz, who will tell you some of what to expect from the group, so that an informed decision can be made as to whether the group is appropriate for you.

-Runs: For eight consecutive Wednesdays at the Student Counselling Centre.
+The Parental Loss Group runs in semester 2 each year for eight consecutive Wednesdays 2.30-4pm at the Student Counselling Centre.